to Read Auras

 It’s quite simple.

-to read, stand facing them, close your eyes and
+read, stand facing them, close your eyes and take several

 of the first colours you’ll probably see will